High Quality Singers, Poor Quality Recording, December 10, 2012

 Would you like to add more to your review?

-4.0 out of 5 stars Quality Singing, Meager Staging, September 23, 2012
+Quality Singing, Meager Staging, September 23, 2012

 By Julianus Dante (So Cal, USA)